 In formulating this policy to provide a financial incentive for airport noise abatement planning, FAA gave consideration to other alternatives including (1) requiring preparation of such plans by all airports certificated under Section 612 of the Federal Aviation Act; (2) requiring preparation of such plans by the busiest airports in the United States (for example, the top 100 airports by the number of operations); (3) requiring preparation of such plans as a prerequisite to imposition of an airport use restriction by FAA-certificated airports; (4) requiring preparation of such plans as a condition of awarding ADAP funds; and (5) encouraging preparation of such plans and review by FAA without providing federal financial support for this purpose.
-All proposals to make airport noise planning mandatory or condition ADAP funding, or the imposition of use restrictions on the preparation of a plan, were rejected because we have not had sufficient experience with noise abatement planning to be confident that such a requirement would not result in wasteful and unnecessary planning by many airports that either do not have serious noise problems or have already performed a comparable analysis.
-Moreover, we strongly believe that airport proprietors have the incentives, the capacity, and the responsibility to undertake comprehensive noise abatement planning when it is needed, without detailed and duplicative federal oversight.
-We strongly urge them to do so.
-We will support them in this effort and provide technical and financial assistance where possible.
+All proposals to make airport noise planning mandatory or condition ADAP funding, or the imposition of use restrictions on the preparation of a plan, were rejected because we have not had sufficient experience with noise abatement planning to be confident that such a requirement would not result in wasteful and unnecessary planning by many airports which either do not have serious noise problems or have already performed a comparable analysis. we strongly believe that airport proprietors have the incentives, the capacity, and the responsibility to undertake comprehensive noise abatement planning when it is needed, without detailed and duplicative federal oversight.

 The FAA incentive program will have the following elements.
-Each year, to the extent that funds are available, FAA will award grants for not more than 25 plans on the basis of criteria including the quality of the proposal, the gravity of the noise problem afflicting the applicant airport and the likelihood that the development of such a plan will lead to the implementation of practicable noise abatement techniques.
+Each year, to the extent that funds are available, FAA will award grants for a limited number of plans on the basis of criteria including the quality of the proposal, the gravity of the noise problem afflicting the applicant airport and the likelihood that the development of such a plan will lead to the implementation of practicable noise abatement techniques.